wildfirez98/MSP1-Browser-Game/README.md

 1/29/22:
 - Come up with Project idea
+    Game ideas:
+        -Dungeon Crawler - similar to choose your own adventure -Pong
+        -Flappy Bird
+        -Space shooter kind of game
+        -Platformer

+    Game requirements:
+        -Build basic HTML layout with semantic tags for organization -Perhaps a Canvas element for 2d games

+    Game layout:

+    Pseudocoding:

-- Create a project repository on Github - Completed 1/29 with basic repo structure.
+- Create a project repository on Github

+    - Completed 1/29 with basic repo structure.
 Assets folder for any potential pictures, sounds, etc...  created.
 One file for each language created in main directory.